 Custodial credit risk for deposits is the risk that, in the event of the failure of a depository financial institution, the School District will not be able to recover deposits or will not be able to recover collateral securities that are in the possession of an outside party.
 State statutes require all deposits and investments (other than federal or state government instruments) to be collateralized by depository insurance, obligations of the U.S. government, or bonds of public authorities, counties, or municipalities.
-As of June 30, 2016, all deposits and investments were properly collateralized and insured.
+As of June 30, 2017, all deposits and investments were collateralized or insured as defined by GASB and state statutes.